danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 )
 ```

-It can be seen, that in this example, if we choose to have the parameter named "observeOn", its meaning will be unclear at the point it is being used, but if we choose the name "scheduler", then the purpose of the parameter is being unclear for the one using the function.
+It can be seen that in this example, if we choose to have the parameter named "observeOn", its meaning will be unclear at the point it is being used, but if we choose the name "scheduler", then the purpose of the parameter is being unclear for the one using the function.

 #### Interface implementation with different argument names